APIDA Heritage Month Spotlight: Corina Penaia ’16

 What does APIDA Heritage Month mean to you?

 It also reminds me of the tireless efforts that my community members, elders, and ancestors have contributed to emphasizing the importance of distinguishing between the two groups—Native Hawaiian and Pacific Islanders and Asian Americans.
 I am Samoan, Chinese, and Japanese.
 I’ve learned to see both sides of using APIDA, AAPI, and all the terms that lump us together but try to celebrate our intersectionalities.
 Often, however, the term APIDA or AAPI or similar acronyms can be harmful for those who are overlooked or who feel like this term doesn’t capture their experience.
 We know that from the data perspective, whether it’s health, education, or socioeconomic status, there are so many differences between these groups.
 We have so much cultural, historical, and colonial diversity.
-Hopefully, this month (and throughout the year) will be a time for people to build more consciousness about who we are and understand that each of our communities comes from special and different places.
+Hopefully, this month (and throughout the year) will be a time for people to build more consciousness and understand that each of community comes from special and different places.

 News Information